 Passwords for external users

-When a new user is added to an account a password will be sent to the email address entered by the Account Administrator.
+When a new user is added to an account a password will be sent to the email address entered by the account administrator.
 Users can change their password via the profile screen.
-Please see the BBC Pitch company guide (PDF) for more details.
+Please see the BBC Pitch how to guide (PDF) for more details.

 Password security and resetting your password for external users